blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/WindowsCLI/WindowsCLI.md

 <img width="945" height="387" alt="2026-03-16_00-01" src="https://github.com/user-attachments/assets/4bb6bd11-5df0-4d05-8120-1a80c4c2bdf8" />

-Specificly, we are interested in the connection on **port 4444** as we know this is the port we used for our malware.
+Specifically, we are interested in the connection on **port 4444** as we know this is the port we used for our malware.

 Let's get the Process ID **(PID)** from the output of our **"netstat -naob"** command that we ran earlier so we can dig a little deeper.